dwarowski/maxa-test-task/README.md

 rm -rf credentials
 EDITOR="nano" rails credentials:edit -e production
 ```
 This command is going to open nano where you can edit the credentials if you need to.
-Also this command creates production.key change ``your_master_key`` to key inside file
+Also this command creates production.key.
+Change ``your_master_key`` to key inside this file

 ### Third step: Nginx
 Create ssl certifates or use yours